parkerburchett/multicallcache.py/readme.md

 Data Columns:
 1. Response Success (bool)
-2. Response Data (any type)
+2. Response Data (any data type)

-Incedential goals:
+Incidental goals:
 - Refactor for clarity
+- Simplifiy EVM data collection to a single method.
-- Add robustness for API failing
+- Add robustness for API failing.
 - Add more examples with complicated function signatures and return data types
--
+- Stricter checks to not lose data in calls. (no duplicate names in calls)